Legal Guidance In Matters Of Special Education Law

 The Review Process

 At the K-12 level, the school will determine whether your child qualifies for an Individualized Education Plan (IEP).
 As a parent, you have a right to give input on this plan.
 If, at any stage, you don’t feel that the school is accommodating your child as required by law, our team of lawyers can step in and help.
-If you your child has completed elementary or high school, the right to reasonable accommodations continues at the secondary or college level in some circumstances.
+If your child has completed elementary or high school, the right to reasonable accommodations continues at the secondary or college level in some circumstances.

 How Our Lawyers Can Help